BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 ---
 layout: guide
-title: Single-user
+title: Personal
 nav_order: 2
 parent: Private key management
 permalink: /guide/private-key-management/single-user-schemes/
 ---

-# Single-user schemes
+# Personal schemes

-Now let's dive in and look at the various schemes that might be suitable for a single-user wallet-product to understand the differences at a high level.
+Now let's dive in and look at the various schemes that might be suitable for a personal wallet-product with a single-user to understand the differences at a high level.

+*{illustration with the 5 schemes}*

 ## Automatic cloud backup

 By using an automatic cloud backup for the private key the user is NOT required to manually backup anything when setting up a new wallet.
 This is sometimes also called *seedless*, as the user is never exposed to the traditional seed/recovery-phrase that is used to initiate a wallet.

 The target audience with this scheme would be new or novice bitcoin users to whom being exposed to backing up a recovery-phrase as part of onboarding can be baffling and backfire.
+It could also be a starting point for a progressive security model that lets customers upgrade when the start accumulating more funds.

-The automatic cloud backup scheme gives users reasonable security against third-party theft, while providing low risk for loss due to negligence.
+The automatic cloud backup scheme gives users reasonable security against theft, while providing low risk for self-inflicted losses.

 #### Pros
 - Low onboarding friction
-- Low risk of loss from negligence due to the automatic nature and redundant backups
+- Low risk of self-inflicted loss due to the automatic nature and redundant backups

 #### Cons
 - Private key in cloud storage increases risk of malicious third party access